nicknash/RelaSharp/README.md

 Relacy is an _amazing_ piece of software.
 Relacy requires manually instrumented C++ code.
 The instrumentation is fairly painless as it really just requires replacing C++'s std::atomic with Relacy's version.
 For exhaustive scheduling, Relacy requires scheduler hints.
 These are like the yield of CHESS (which I also implemented in RelaSharp), but quite different in the details.
 Relacy has several different forms of yield, e.g. linear and exponential scheduler back-off for the yielding thread.

 Relacy has an extremely rich feature set, two nice examples are ABA detection in dynamic memory allocation and spurious CAS failures.
-Relacy even supports simulating the Java and CLR memory models, albeit,
+Relacy even supports simulating the Java and CLR memory models, albeit, doing this requires translating Java or C# code into C++ so that it can be run in Relacy.

 Relacy's only real missing feature is that it is restricted to execution-order only memory re-orderings, and does not implement promises.